 Be sure you know which symptoms your doctor needs to know about right away.
 If you have been evaluated for a closed head injury and your symptoms are getting worse, get medical help right away.

-Tests may include: CT scan—a type of x-ray that uses a computer to make pictures of structures inside the head
+Tests may include: CT scan—to make pictures of structures inside the head

 CT angiography—to identify arterial bleeding

-MRI scan—a test that uses magnetic waves to make pictures of structures inside the head
+MRI scan—to make pictures of structures inside the head

 Blood testsNeurological examinationNeuropsychological testsEEG